 This concludes the Blinky program.
 You may verify and upload the program as with a regular Arduino program to see the LED blink.

-Multitasking by spawning Threads
+Multitasking by spawning threads

 Now that we have finished blinking an LED, let’s see how to spawn two threads to perform multiple tasks concurrently, therefore giving the effect of multi-tasking.

-header file and bringing members of the mbed
+Once again, start by including the mbed.h header file and bringing members of the mbed

 and rtos